 How MDM works securely

-MDM capabilities are built on existing operating system technologies, such as configuration profiles, over-the-air enrollment, and the Apple Push Notification service (APNs).
+MDM capabilities are built on existing operating system technologies, such as configuration profiles, over-the-air enrolment and the Apple Push Notification service (APNs).
 For example, APNs is used to wake the device so it can communicate directly with its MDM solution over a secured connection.
 With APNs, no confidential or proprietary information is transmitted.

-Restrictions can be enabled—or in some cases, disabled—by administrators to help prevent users from accessing a specific app, service, or function of an iPhone, iPad, Mac, or Apple TV that’s enrolled in an MDM solution.
-Restrictions are sent to devices in a restrictions payload, which is part of a configuration profile.
+Restrictions can be enabled — or in some cases, disabled — by administrators to help prevent users from accessing a specific app, service or function of an iPhone, iPad, Mac or Apple TV that’s enrolled in an MDM solution.
+Restrictions are sent to devices in a restrictions payload which is part of a configuration profile.
 Certain restrictions on an iPhone may be mirrored on a paired Apple Watch.